 Keep reading for the quick four-step process to sculpted skin.

 Prep skin with your foundation or tinted moisturizer of choice.
-Smashbox Camera Ready BB Water ($42), It Cosmetics Your Skin But Better CC Cream ($38), and Nars Velvet Matte Skin Tint ($44) yield really natural-looking results.
+Smashbox Camera Ready BB Cream ($42), It Cosmetics Your Skin But Better CC Cream ($38), and Nars Velvet Matte Skin Tint ($44) yield really natural-looking results.
 Apply the product with a buffing brush—it blends really well into the skin—for an airbrushed finish.

 Use a fluffy powder brush (Charlotte Tilbury Bronzing Brush, $85) because it won't pick up too much product.
 For the most natural-looking results, avoid using a bronzer with shimmer.